British Record for Redfern in day three finalsAugust 6, 2015

 In the Men’s MC 100m Breaststroke, Rotherham’s Joseph Seage (SB14) took his second gold of the competition, posting a time of 1:20.13 (579 DBP).
 Gloucester’s Daniel Bennett (SB8) touched second in 1:21.69 (554 BDP), while City of Sunderland’s Gareth Orr (SB14) posted a time of 1:26.67 (456 BDP) for third.

-In the 15yrs 200m Butterfly, Chelsea and Westminster SC’s Christy Moon dominated the final 100 metres of the race, winning gold in 2:11.70.
+In the 15yrs age group, Chelsea and Westminster SC’s Christy Moon dominated the final 100 metres of the race, winning gold in 2:11.70.
 Ealing’s Miles Clark posted a time of 2:13.27 to take his second silver of the competition while Tynemouth’s Eliot Snowdon touched third in 2:15.46.

 Warrington Warriors swimmer Aaron Hill went out fast in the 16/17yrs 200m Butterfly, extending his early lead with every stroke to win gold in a new PB of 2:07.12.
 Plymouth Leander’s Frederick Cornwell touched in 2:08.40 for silver while West Suffolk’s Alex Proffitt rounded out the top three, touching in 2:09.89 to take bronze.